yara11/SIC-XE-Assembler/README.md

 - [ ] Displacement exceeds the limits in pc-relative and base-relative addressing mode

 ERRORS:
+- [x] Printing should be left-justified for each column except line no.
+//
 - [x] We should go over the labels before anything, they maybe declared at the end but used in preceding instructions.
-- [x] Printing should be left-justified for each column except line no.
+- [ ] What if the label's line had error after I used it?!!